CrankyCat-Loves-Coding/Rock-Paper-Scissors/README.md

   - No errors or warnings were found when passing through the official PEP8 validator.

 - Normal testing
-  - The game runs smoothly with normal activities such as correct input 'y' or 'n'.
-Image and message for tie, win and lost display accordingly.
-More details can be found as per displayed gif image.
+  - The game runs smoothly with normal activities.
+Obtaining the player's name and capitalized the first letter correctly.
+Validating the player's input such as 'y' or 'n' for start or exit the game.
+Showing no issues for corrent moves as 'r', 'p' or 's', also image and message for tie, win or lost displayed accordingly.
+The game can be exited easily by enter 'n' and goodbye message displayed correctly.
+More details can be found as per following gif image.
   - ![testing-normal](images/testing-normal-30sec.gif)

 - Function start() testing: